AMWA-TV/is-05/docs/Controllers.md

 The Controller SHOULD use persistent TCP connections wherever possible, to allow multiple operations to be performed without repeatedly closing and reopening connections for each operation.

-The use of HTTP pipelining has been known to cause interoperability issues in some cases.

-If the Controller uses HTTP pipelining, it SHOULD follow the guidelines set out in [RFC 7230 section 6.3.2](https://datatracker.ietf.org/doc/html/rfc7230#section-6.3.2).
+If the Controller uses HTTP pipelining, the guidelines set out in [RFC 7230 section 6.3.2](https://datatracker.ietf.org/doc/html/rfc7230#section-6.3.2) apply.